 The Revenue and Rating Plan underpins the Budget and includes the fees and charges received for our services, Council rates and other income received by Council.

-These documents are both central for funding the delivery of the services and projects included in our Council Plan.
+These documents are central for funding the delivery of the services and projects included in our Council Plan.

-The draft Budget 2023-27 represents a focused recovery effort from the financial challenges of the COVID-19 pandemic.
+Budget 2023-27 represents a focused recovery effort from the financial challenges of the COVID-19 pandemic.